RyderFreeman4Logos/anon-ticket/README.md

 The `anon_ticket_domain` crate exposes `validate_pid` / `PaymentId::parse` to
 enforce the security rule that every client-supplied PID is a 64-character hex string.
-Use `derive_service_token(pid, txid)` to deterministically derive the service token returned to clients—both helpers rely on SHA3-256 to match the project's threat model.
+Use `derive_service_token(pid, txid)` to deterministically derive the service token returned to clients; the helper hashes `pid|txid` with SHA3-256 to avoid collisions if component lengths evolve.

 ## Redemption API